djgoldsmith/shape/305/01-Github.md

 ## Simple Version Control

- - For one person on one project it works but is iniffecent.
+ - For one person on one project it works but is inefficient.
    - If there are lots of changes you end up with lots of files
    - You have to *REMEMBER* which file is which.
    - Takes some management if there are many files.